 Pope ‘Papa’ Shenouda III of Alexandria (Patriarch of All Africa on the Holy Apostolic See of Saint Mark the Evangelist of the Coptic Orthodox Church of Alexandria)

 The site was built on WordPress.org, using the Kalium theme.

 The typefaces used are Plantin MT Pro and Gill Sans MT Pro.

 The site doesn’t look as good on a smartphone because I don’t have one and don’t know how to change images and layout for mobile devices.

 This site now uses statcounter tracking code, which means it notes that you landed, where you landed and where you came from.
 It also temporarily logs your IP address.
 I installed this because I keep getting hacked and need to occasionally identify and block strange behaviour, like zillions of visits.
-I am not watching you!
+I am not watching you.
 Honest!
 However, if you don’t like this kind of thing — and I don’t — then I recommend you install ‘Ghostery’ or something similar on your browser.
 Then won’t turn up in my ‘stats’.
-(I also recommend using a good VPN like Mullvad, a MAC randomizer, duckduckgo, protonmail and possibly Tor).
+(I also recommend using a good VPN like Mullvad, duckduckgo, protonmail and possibly Tor).